All About Emotionally Focused Couples Therapy at A Peaceful Life Counseling Services

 - The different components of this most-successful approach for helping couples

-- The role of the couples therapist in facilitating couples in reconnecting, retaining trust and experiencing joy and hope again together.
+- The role of the couples therapist in facilitating couples in reconnecting, retaining trust and experiencing joy and hope again together

-By having a greater understanding of this highly successful and research-supported method, our intent is to ease your concerns with insight into how Emotionally Focused Couples therapists help you rekindle closeness and develop an even greater openness and connection than before you came to counseling.
+By having a greater understanding of this highly successful and research-supported method, the intent is to ease your concerns with insight into how Emotionally Focused Couples therapists help you rekindle closeness and develop an even greater openness and connection than before you came to counseling.

 Non-Blaming, Non-Judging Are Built into this Leading Approach

 Second, therapists do not take sides with one partner over the other.
 The method doesn’t allow us to — and nor would we want this to occur!
-We respect the position and concerns of each partner, and constantly seek to understand your feelings and your perspectives.
+We respect the concerns of each partner, and constantly seek to understand your feelings and your perspectives.
 We honor each partner’s strengths and preferences.

 Fourth, and this is important, our approach in Emotionally Focused Couple Therapy is one of gentle understanding and respect.
 We work to establish a comfortable environment for you both to be open with each other and work through important, and at times, sensitive concerns.